Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

   - suppress: TopLevelResourcesListByResourceGroup
     from: policyDefinitions.json
     reason: Policy definitions are a proxy resource that is only usable on subscriptions or management groups
   - suppress: TopLevelResourcesListByResourceGroup
+    from: policyVariables.json
+    reason: Policy variables are a proxy resource that is only usable on subscriptions or management groups
+  - suppress: TopLevelResourcesListByResourceGroup
+    from: policyVariableValues.json
+    reason: Policy variable values are a proxy resource that is only usable on subscriptions or management groups
+  - suppress: TopLevelResourcesListByResourceGroup
     from: policySetDefinitions.json
     reason: Policy set definitions are a proxy resource that is only usable on subscriptions or management groups